YangLIN1997/AWS-MLOps-CI/README.md

 Additionally, a batch inference that cable to make prediction for a batch of files peoridically is also necessary.
 Hence a batch transform pipeline is build with lates approved model and cable to make predictions.

 4. package code into a python package

 Yes, the 'train.py' is packaged.
 Also the 'dill' package is used to package trained model with object information.

 5. package code into a container

 Yes, all steps in the pipeline are containerized.

 6. CICD

 Yes.

-7. componenets for an enterprise machine learning system Except for the highlights listed at the beginning, the system still:
+7. componenets for an enterprise machine learning system

+Except for the highlights listed at the beginning, the system still can be improved with the following points:

-Critical to have: monitoring system
+- Critical to have:
+1. monitoring system for DS to take action when there is a drift in data distribtuion and model performance metrics and bias.
+Once these functions are implemented, alerts can be set with SNS to notify DS/MLE, then they could considering retrain model, reviewing the system and data, without manually monitoring.
+Hence, one DS/MLE could have mutiple ML/DS product/pipeline under control easily.

+2. step to normalise data, feature engineering and tune hyperparameters in the ML pipeline.

-Nice to have:
+- Nice to have:
+1. deploy multiple models ensemble as the endpoint to improve performance
+2. model compression, e.g. quantization and distillation for deep learning
+3. half precision training for large model
+4.

 8. end to end

 Yes.
+Everytime DS/ML makes a commit, the code pipelines auto build and deploy new ML pipelines with test.
+And the new production endpoint would be approved manually.

 9. unit tests or integration tests

 Yes.
 For the endpoint deployment, test is employed on the 'staging' endpoint to check if it is in service, has data capture enbaled and able to be invoked.

 10. security/monitoring

 Yes, even API endpoint requires the API key and the post usage is also limited.

 11. document

 Yes.

 12. service

 From the code perspective, it is well packaged and documented.
 From the scalability perspective, it is developed on the Sagemaker plantform with versioning and monitoring ability and is good for multiple DS/MLE to work together.
 The training and deployment can also be scaled up with more instance and data parallel for training and auto-scaling policy for endpoints.